 One of the perks of living in Miami is the sun, sand, and surf.
 But where do you go to get away from it all when you live in a palm-tree lined paradise like Miami?
 Only an hour’s drive south you’ll find the fabulous Florida Keys, a world apart from the pace of Miami life.
 Their beaches, diving, and fishing are among the best in the world.
 But there's more!
 Here's our list of the 15 best things to do in this idyllic slice of Florida.

 No visit to the Florida Keys is complete without a stop on Key West's infamous Duval Street.
 This hotspot of partying offers access to famous drinking establishments like Sloppy Joe's at the corner of Greene and Duval.
-Be forewarned: it gets pretty raucous at night!
+Be forewarned: It gets pretty raucous at night!

-With 1.5 million acres of swamps, saw-grass prairies, and sub-tropical jungles, Everglades National Park is one of the most unusual public parks in the United States.
+With 1.5 million acres of swamps, sawgrass prairies, and sub-tropical jungles, Everglades National Park is one of the most unusual public parks in the United States.
 Located on the southern tip of Florida, the park is home to 14 rare and endangered species, including the American Crocodile, the Florida Panther, and the West Indian Manatee.
-A large portion of the park is primitive, explored only by adventurists and researchers but visitors have ample opportunity to walk, camp, and canoe.
+A significant portion of the park is primitive, explored only by adventurists and researchers but visitors have ample opportunity to walk, camp, and canoe.

-Traveling to the Keys, you’ll leave Homestead and Florida City down an 18-mile stretch of US 1 through the Everglades, known to locals as simply The Stretch.
-In most places, it’s simply a two-lane highway, which means you may get stuck behind the occasional slow-moving boat trailer.
+Traveling to the Keys, you’ll leave Homestead and Florida City down an 18-mile stretch of US 1 through the Everglades, known to locals as simply "The Stretch."
+In most places, it’s just a two-lane highway, which means you may get stuck behind the occasional slow-moving boat trailer.
 Be patient, as there are passing zones that widen to four lanes every couple of miles.
 The ride is quiet and serene, which puts you in a vacation state of mind!
 Continue your trip to Key Largo, Islamorada, over the Seven-Mile bridge, and through a tropical paradise to Key West!

 Located 70 miles west of the tropical paradise of Key West, Dry Tortugas National Park is made up of a cluster of small islands, coral reefs, and one impressive fortress.
 While it’s certainly not advised to make an impulsive trip to Dry Tortugas, with a little planning you and your family can make a trip to one of America’s most unique and legendary national parks.